graphql/graphql-spec/spec/Section 3 -- Type System.md

    the original Union type.
 5. Any non-repeatable directives provided must not already apply to the original Union type.
+6. All member types of the resulting extended Union type must be a super-set of all Interfaces it implements.

 ## Enums